 One of the regrets I have about how I’ve handled money in my life?
 That I didn’t start investing earlier.
 I didn’t know how to invest small amounts of money.
-(Because small amounts was typically all I had!)
+(Because small amounts were all I had!)

-Because of the internet and other technology, it is quite possible to save and invest small amounts of money.
+Because of the internet and cell phone apps, it’s easy to save and invest small amounts of money.

 Saving money with Digit

 Digit works by taking small amounts of money out of your checking account and saving it for you.
 By observing your spending and deposit habits over time, it calculates how much you can safely set aside.
 It holds the money in an FDIC-insured savings account until you withdraw.

 You can see a video about how it works here.
 It’s savings on auto-pilot!

 Of course, you can do the same thing by setting up an automatic transfer from your checking account into your savings.
 Because you don’t think about it, you don’t miss the money, and you’re forced to live on what’s left.
 But I like Digit because it forces me to stretch a little, and as a result I end up saving more money each month.